-April 1 to April 30: Completed applications will be accepted online.
+April 1 to April 30: Completed applications will be accepted in the Department of Psychology Office (EA3040).

 May 1 to May 15: The Department of Psychology Honours Committee will screen applicants to ensure they meet the admission criteria.
 For those students who did not secure a faculty supervisor before submitting their application, matching of successful applicants and supervisors will also occur during this time.
 (Refer to the section: Securing a Faculty Supervisor for details on this process).
 As the number of students admitted each year to the Honours stream in Psychology is limited by supervisor availability, not everyone who wants to get into the Honours stream may be able to do so.